ESIPFed/cloud-data-optimization/index.md

 ### Antipatterns

-A community survey of the ESIP Cloud Computing Cluster noted the following antipatterns:
+A community survey of the ESIP Cloud Computing Cluster noted the following antipatterns in cloud data:

-_(WIP: No lift and shift, avoiding large granules without a means to subset)_
+* Large granule sizes with no means to subset those granules, requiring full-file transfers
+* Storing data uncompressed, which can increase peformance but double cost
+* Lift and shift, which fails to make use of the cloud's elasticity and highly scalable storage while also ignoring changes in access performance
+* Large central file mounts, which create scalability and performance issues
+* Persistent processes, especially inelastic one.
+Scientific workloads tend to have high variability in demand and require attention to scaling to provide burst performance without inordinate cost
+* Small chunk sizes, which create significant network chatter
+* Web-based portals instead of direct programmatic data access, which limits automated activity and scalability while returning too many results
+* Failing to cache for repeat access, both client- and server-side, and particularly in service outputs which are expensive to produce and need idempotency
+* Putting workflows on the client, which creates significant back-and-forth nework traffic
+* Hierarchical data tree walks, which tend to be slow and prone to runtime errors

 ### Cost and Compliance Considerations